smajidzahedi/primus/README.md

-# Source Code for PACS: Private and Adaptive Computational Sprinting
+# Source Code for Primus: Private Multi-agent Learning for Computational Sprinting